Islam – Violent Ideology

 Osama bin Laden – Not a liberal Muslim

 Some ancient reformists were denounced and persecuted.
 The same is true of modern ones.
-Ancient reformists responded to their times, modern ones to theirs, and the latter are attempting to reform Islam to make it compatible with secular liberal democracy, by making Islam a more private religion that is not more primary than secular liberal democracy.
-One feature they accept they have to get rid of is this ‘inerrancy’ problem – a tough ask.
+Ancient reformists responded to their times, modern ones to theirs, and the latter are attempting to reform Islam to make it compatible with secular liberal democracy, by making Islam a more private religion that is not superior to and an enemy of secular liberal democracy.
+One feature they accept: they have to get rid of is this ‘inerrancy’ claim – a tough ask.

 All other Muslims reject this and declare Islam to be above such man made affairs as secularism, liberalism and democracy.
-Many Muslims engage in deep cognitive dissonance to arrive at the conclusion that Islam, as-is, is compatible, but still primary.
+Many Muslims engage in deep cognitive dissonance to arrive at the conclusion that Islam, as-is, is compatible, but still in some way primary.

-If you do point out these difficulties you are told you are ignorant, you don’t understand the Quran and that you should consult a scholar.
-How this Muslim manages to grasp these subtleties but feels unable to explain them is rarely answered; but if it is answered it is usually with a statement that they have listened to their teachers – i.e. Islam is a religion of peace and these other passages are excused because someone told them so.
+If you do point out these difficulties you are told by your Muslim interlocutor that you are ignorant, you don’t understand the Quran and that you should consult a scholar.
+How this Muslim manages to grasp these subtleties but feels unable to explain them is rarely answered; but if it is answered it is usually with a statement that they have picked up from their teachers – i.e. Islam is a religion of peace and these other passages are excused because someone told them so.

 Questions I’ve yet to get a reasonable answer to

-How come the ’nice’ passages can be quoted literally, to be taken as-is, while the violent ones require context and scholarship to explain away?
-To the Jihadists they don’t need explaining away.
-Those passages are taken explicitly too.
+How come the ‘nice’ passages can be quoted literally, to be taken as-is, while the violent ones require context and scholarship to explain away?
+To the Jihadists they don’t need explaining away: those passages are taken literally too.

-Why not take the violent passages literally and require context and scholarship to explain why the nice bits don’t apply?
-To the Jihadist this isn’t necessary either, because the texts are clear enough on when they apply, and when they don’t – and overriding all that, the Quran is good to go, for all time, apparently.
+Why not take the violent passages literally, and require context and scholarship to explain why the nice bits don’t apply?
+To the Jihadist this isn’t necessary either, because the texts are clear enough on when they apply, and when they don’t: the nice passages apply to how you treat Muslims.
+The Quran is good to go, for all time, apparently, as it’s the literal and perfect word of Allah.
 It’s a mystery why a perfect book then needs so many scholars to interpret it so that bad stuff doesn’t count, and yet it is placed in the hands of so many un-scholarly people who read the bad stuff as-is.

 Examples of the Difficulties

 Example: The passages telling Muslims to be nice only apply to Muslims, and to a lesser extent to non-Muslims submitting to the will of Allah by conforming to the requirements of submission as laid down in the Quran.
-It’s also clear from the texts that if these non-Muslims step out of line, preach their own religion, engage in too much familiarity with a Muslim woman, then a brutal experience awaits them here on earth – as well as that already expected eternity in torment.
+It’s also clear from the texts that if these non-Muslims step out of line, preach their own religion, engage in too much familiarity with a Muslim woman (i.e. “spread mischief in the land“), then a brutal experience awaits them here on earth – as well as the already expected eternity in torment.

 Example: There is no compulsion in Islam.
 You are not compelled to become a Muslim.
 Of course, the previous example might make you think otherwise – it’s not a good deal being a non-Muslim in an Islamic state – unless you behave as Islam requires, unless you submit.

 And, the non-compulsion?
 It’s a one way ticket.
-You are not compelled to become a Muslim, but you are compelled to remain one – which is sort of tricky for indoctrinated children that decide they want to leave when they have chance to make their minds up.
+You are not compelled to become a Muslim, but you are compelled to remain one – which is sort of tricky for indoctrinated children that decide they want to leave when they are old and wise enough to make up their own minds.

 Example: Slavery.
 Much is made of the Euro-American Atlantic slave trade.
 Breaking News: It couldn’t have happened without the Islamic slave trade.
 The Islamic world engaged in slavery long before and long after the Atlantic slave trade.
 The west coast African slaved trade was run by Muslims, and even included Muslim slaves.
 Mauritania made slavery illegal as late as 1981.
-ISIS used the Quran to justify slavery, and sex slavery.
+ISIS used the Quran to justify slavery, including sex slavery – a great attraction for the many ‘decent Muslims’ of the West who signed up.
 Slavery has returned to Libya, for the poor economic migrants that can’t pay their way through.

 Mohammed could have received a message from Allah, had he chosen to, that said, in one verse, “Oh Muslim!
 Do not engage in slavery.
 Free all existing slaves and take no others!”
-But no, the Quran is peppered with references to slavery that do not condemn it – and what’s not haram is halal, right?
+But no, the Quran is peppered with references to slavery, and those passages do not condemn it – and what’s not haram is halal, right?
 The best the Quran can do is suggest to not be too mean to slaves, and that under some circumstances you can get extra points if you let some slaves go free.
+But for this advice to be valid for all time, it requires a continuing slave trade.

 Example: Islam is even convenient for getting rid of fellow Muslims that are a bit of a personal nuisance.
-Someone offended you but you have no evidence?
-Get a couple of friends to declare they saw your victim damaging a Quran and you’ve got rid of him pretty quick.
+Someone offended you but you have no evidence for ahrmful wrong-doing?
+Get a couple of friends to declare they saw your victim damaging a Quran and you’ll be rid of him pretty quick.
 Check out what happened to Farkhunda in Afghanistan: a pious Muslim girl accused a man of profiting from trickery.
 He fixed her.
-He told some men that she had damaged pages of a Quran – they beat her to death, stoned and set fire to her body.
+He told some otherr men that she had damaged pages of a Quran – they beat her to death, stoned and set fire to her body.

 Islam-Farkhunda